-(a) Except with the consent of the Panel, neither the offeree company nor any person acting in concert with it may enter into any offer-related arrangement with either the offeror or any person acting in concert with it during an offer period or when an offer is reasonably in contemplation.

-(b) An offer-related arrangement means any agreement, arrangement or commitment in connection with an offer, including any inducement fee arrangement or other arrangement having a similar or comparable financial or economic effect, but excluding:

-(i) a commitment to maintain the confidentiality of information provided that it does not include any other provisions prohibited by Rules 21.2(a) or 2.3(d) or otherwise under the Code;

-(ii) a commitment not to solicit employees, customers or suppliers;
+- (a) Except with the consent of the Panel, neither the offeree company nor any person acting in concert with it may enter into any offer-related arrangement with either the offeror or any person acting in concert with it during an offer period or when an offer is reasonably in contemplation. - (b) An offer-related arrangement means any agreement, arrangement or commitment in connection with an offer, including any inducement fee arrangement or other arrangement having a similar or comparable financial or economic effect, but excluding: - (i) a commitment to maintain the confidentiality of information provided that it does not include any other provisions prohibited by Rules 21.2(a) or 2.3(d) or otherwise under the Code; - (ii) a commitment not to solicit employees, customers or suppliers;

-(iii) a commitment to provide information or assistance for the purposes of obtaining any official authorisation or regulatory clearance;

-(iv) irrevocable commitments and letters of intent;

-(v) any agreement, arrangement or commitment which imposes obligations only on an offeror or any person acting in concert with it, other than in the context of a reverse takeover;

-(vi) any agreement relating to any existing employee incentive arrangement; and
+- (iii) a commitment to provide information or assistance for the purposes of obtaining any official authorisation or regulatory clearance: - (iv) irrevocable commitments and letters of intent; - (v) any agreement, arrangement or commitment which imposes obligations only on an offeror or any person acting in concert with it, other than in the context of a reverse takeover; and - (vi) any agreement relating to any existing employee incentive arrangement. - (c) If there is any doubt as to whether any proposed agreement, arrangement or commitment is subject to this Rule, the Panel should be consulted at the earliest opportunity.

-(vii) an agreement between an offeror and the trustees of any of the offeree company's pension schemes in relation to the future funding of the pension scheme.

-(c) If there is any doubt as to whether any proposed agreement, arrangement or commitment is subject to this Rule, the Panel should be consulted at the earliest opportunity.